 Why does Net Effective Rent exist today and why do apartment owners advertise that rent figure?

-1. To the general renter audience, net effective rent is used as a marketing tool mainly to game the filters on the apartment listings rental platforms and to get a wider audience of prospects through the door.
+1. To the general renter audience, net effective rent is used as a marketing tool mainly to game the filters on ILS rental apartment listings platforms in order to gain a wider audience pool of renter prospects.
 As a prospective renter, one of the biggest factors in apartment hunting, if not biggest, is rent price.
 A monthly budget is set aside to be allocated to rent and we all try our best to stick to that budget.
 When browsing through apartment listing sites, a key filter that is always used is Maximum Rent.
 The majority of apartment listing platforms have out of the box ranges in increments of $250 to $500.
 For example, when opening the dropdown selection on 'Max Rent', the values that are displayed can go in increments from $2,000 to $2,250 to $2,500 or from $3,000 to $3,500.
 Listing sites have this filtering mechanism in place to ensure a good user experience to help weed out any noise.
 Don't show me the $10,000/mo penthouse when I'm buying instant mac n' cheese in bulk.

 However, from the apartment owner's perspective, it is more ideal to get as many views on the apartment as possible in hopes that prospective renters are willing to stretch their budget if they see something they like.
 By creating and advertising these artificially deflated Net Effective Rent prices, the apartment will pass through more screening filters than the standalone Gross Rent price.
 For example, it is possible and likely for a $3,000 Gross Rent apartment to now appear in a max rent search of $2,750 or even $2,500.
 That one apartment just got through 3x the screening parameters.
 Prospective renters won't look at something they don't know exists.

 What to do when you see Net Effective Rent advertised?

 When you see the number being advertised, immediately tack on a couple of hundred bucks in your head to calculate the Gross Monthly Rent.
 Then refer back to the matrix to help you get to the exact amount.